 While stochastic (random) these processes can still be predictable.A classic example involves the decay of an unstable isotope (atom), which is predictable at the population level, but unpredictable at the level of an individual atom.Similarly, in biological systems, the binding and unbinding of molecules to one another, such as a protein transcription regulator to its target DNA sequence is stochastic but can be predictable in a large enough population.

 [21st Century DEVO-3] Embryonic development is the process by which a fertilized egg becomes an independent organism, an organism capable of producing functional gametes, and so a new generation.
 In an animal, this process generally involves substantial growth and multiple rounds of mitotic cell division; the resulting organism, a clone of the single-celled zygote, contains hundreds, thousands, millions, billions, or trillions of cells [link].
-As cells form, they begin the process of differentiation, forming a range of cell types; these differentiating (and sometime migrating) cells that interact to form the adult and its various tissues and organ systems.
-These various cell types can be characterized by the genes that they express, the shapes they assume, the behaviors that they display, and how they interact with neighboring and distant cells (1).
+These dividing, migrating, differentiating, and sometimes dying cells that interact to form the adult and its various tissues and organ systems.
+The various cell types generated can be characterized by the genes that they express, the shapes they assume, the behaviors that they display, and how they interact with neighboring and distant cells (1).
 Based on first principles, one could imagine (at least) two general mechanisms that could lead to differences in gene expression between cells.
 The first would be that different cells contain different genes while the other is that while all cells contain all genes, which genes are expressed in a particular cell varies,it is regulated by molecular processes that determine when, where, and to what the levels particular genes are expressed (2).
 Turns out, there are examples of both processes among the animals, although the latter is much more common.

 The process of discarding genomic DNA in somatic cells is known as chromatin diminution.
 During the development of the soma, but not the germ line, regions of the genome are lost.
 In the germ line, for hopefully obvious reasons, the full genome is retained.
 The end result is that somatic cells contain different subsets of genes and non-coding DNA compared to the full genome.
 The classic case of chromosome diminution was described in the parasitic nematode of horses, now named Parascaris univalens (originally Ascaris megalocephala) by Theodore Boveri in 1887 (reviewed in Streit and Davis, 2016)[pdf link].
 Based on its occurrence in a range of distinct animal lineages, chromatin diminution appears to be an emergent rather than an ancestral trait, that is, a trait present in the common ancestor of the animals.